This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 - people defined as 'relevant family members'.

-- Watch live on Parliament TV.
+- Watch the Parliament TV recording.

-- Read the Lords Hansard transcript (available from three hours after the debate).
+- Read the Lords Hansard transcript.

 Explore further information